ALPHA KAPPA DELTA (SOCIOLOGY HONORS)

 Hill Hall 308

 A professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication, and the exchange of ideas.
 Students are nominated and selected by faculty of the History department.
-To be eligible, students must complete a minimum of four courses in History, achieve a minimum overall GPA of 3.0, achieve a minimum GPA of 3.1 in history courses taken at McDaniel, and must be in the top 35% of their class.
+To be eligible, students must be a History major or minor, complete a minimum of four courses in History, achieve a minimum overall GPA of 3.0, achieve a minimum GPA of 3.1 in history courses taken at McDaniel, and must be in the top 35% of their class.

 PHI BETA KAPPA